cyrilf/distance/README.md

     node app.js

-##3 - Enjoy :)
+###4 - Enjoy :)
-    Your game is ready and wait for you at localhost:2377
+    Distance is ready and wait for you at localhost:2377

 [Cyril F - Web developer](http://cyrilf.com)